aws/amazon-chime-sdk-js/demos/browser/README.md

 npm run start --app=<app>
 ```

-For example, to run the `minimal` demo, run:
+For example, to run the `meeting` demo, run:

 ```
-npm run start --app=minimal
+npm run start --app=meeting
 ```

 After running `start` the first time, you can speed things up on subsequent iterations by using `start:fast`, e.g.